harinadh12/Retail-Revenue-Prediction/README.md

 * test.csv - the test set

-Code for this problem can be found here [Revenue Prediction](./Revenue-Prediction.R)
+Code for this problem can be found here [Revenue Prediction](./Revenue-Prediction.R) Multiple models ranging from Ordinary Least Squares to Gradient Boosting Machines are modelled on the training data and evaluated on test data and best model is selected across OLS, MARS, ELASTICNET, SVM & GBM.

+Interestingly, Tree based model GBM performed better than other models.
 Web Link to the Kaggle competition(Team Name: **Team Test Data-5** and LeaderBoard can be found here [Kaggle](https://www.kaggle.com/c/2021-5103-hw6/leaderboard)